empty4est/hello-world-solidity-smart-contract/README.md

 Successfully verified contract HelloWorld on Etherscan. https://ropsten.etherscan.io/address/0x0000000000000000000000000000000000000000#code
 ```
-3. **Congratulations!** You just made your Hello World Smart Contract.
+3. **Congratulations!** You just made your first smart contract.
 You can now follow the link and see the source code on Etherscan.
 ---

 ## References